ZephonMakale/QuoteApp/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Technologies Used

+I used AngularCli to create the app.

 ## Setup/Installation Requirements

 * Open your terminal in Pc and create a folder.